Equal Gender Opportunity Initiatives

 Work-Life Balance Initiatives

 Recognizing the importance of the well-being and development of our children, Epson encourages employees to balance their careers with their personal lives.
 We enforce an eight-hour no overtime workday at least once per week at our sites in Japan, and an increasing number of sites have a day each year when parents can bring their children to work.
 To create an environment suitable for both male and female employees who want to pursue a career, we are working to support childcare.
 From October 2005, we have offered subsidies for babysitting services.
 We have gradually increased the subsidy, and currently we pay the full amount for up to 16 hours.
 Company housing next to the workplace is made available as childcare space to maintain the privacy of employees' homes.
+From April 2018, we introduced a telecommuting system for employees on childcare leave or caregiver leave.

 Certification as an "Eruboshi" Company